Our philosophy stems from a belief system rooted in patient education.

-An integral part of maintaining your teeth for life is the removal of plaque and tarter on a regular basis.
-The frequency of your visits is based upon your individual needs and oral health.
-During your visit at our dental clinic in Edina, Bloomington MN, we will update your medical history, perform an oral cancer screening exam, check your teeth for cavities, review oral hygiene instructions, and monitor your periodontal (gum) condition.
+Another important part of maintaining your teeth is the removal of plaque and tartar on a regular basis.
+The frequency of your visits is based upon your individual oral health and wellness.
+During your visit at our dental clinic in Edina, Bloomington MN, we will update your medical history, perform an oral cancer screening exam, we check your tooth cavities, cross check oral hygiene instructions, and monitor your periodontal (gum) condition.
 Fluoride treatments and sealants are recommended for children and for adults when appropriate.
-Fluoride acts on teeth in two ways:
+Fluoride impacts oral health in two ways:

-1. It helps teeth already in the mouth by strengthening tooth structure and limiting bacterial growth.
-Fluoride is incorporated into the developing teeth to make them less prone to decay.
+1. It helps teeth by reinforcing tooth structure and limiting bacterial growth.
+Fluoride is incorporated directly to protect teeth from degeneration.

-2. Fluoride is found in toothpaste, rinses and gels, and when applied at the dental office.
-Fluoride is added to town water supplies and in prescription tablets to help developing teeth.
-Fluoride tablets are only prescribed by the pediatrician or dentist when the child is not receiving any other ingested fluoride.
-If too much fluoride is taken internally is can cause the permanent teeth to have a mottled appearance.
-This is also the reason why only a small amount of toothpaste should be used when brushing children's teeth.
-With the lose dose of fluoride added to the water supply, the teeth get the maximum benefit with the lowest (almost negligible) chance of altering the appearance of the teeth.
-Sealants are highly effective in preventing decay on the biting surfaces of your chewing teeth.
-Permanent molars usually have much deeper grooves than on primary molars.
-These deep grooves usually end up in microscopic fissures that cannot be properly cleaned.Sealants are a flowable composite material, similar to the material used for white or bonded fillings.
-This material fills in these grooves to keep out the bacteria that causes tooth decay.
+2. Fluoride is found in toothpaste, rinses and gels; as well as when applied at the dental office.
+Fluoride is also added to city water and and available in prescription tablets.
+Fluoride tablet computers are only recommended when the child is not receiving any other type of ingested fluoride.
+Too much fluoride can cause teeth to have an irreversible multicolor appearance.
+This is the reason that only a small percentage of toothpaste should be used when brushing a child’s teeth.
+With the standard dosage of fluoride added to our water supply, our teeth obtain the maximum advantage with the lowest (practically negligible) possibility of changing the appearance.

 Occasionally dental emergencies may happen.
 Examples include extruded teeth, avulsed teeth, a bitten tongue or lip, broken teeth, toothaches, objects that are caught, and a possible broken jaw.